-If you are in a psychiatric hospital or licensed child caring institution, you may only be put in a locked room (seclusion):

-- To keep you from physically hurting others. - To keep you from causing substantial property damage.

-If you are a resident in an inpatient or residential setting, you may only be physically restrained if facility licensure rules allow and:

-- To keep you from physically hurting yourself or others. - To keep you from causing substantial property damage.
+If you are in a psychiatric hospital or licensed child caring institution, you may only be put in a locked room (seclusion) to keep you from physically hurting others.
+If you are a resident in an inpatient or residential setting, you may only be physically restrained if facility licensure rules allow in order to keep you from physically hurting yourself or others.